BeRo1985/pasvulkan/src/flexiblevideo/fwa_specification.md

 inverse:  residual = stored;  sample = residual + predict();  adapt(sample, residual)
 ```

 `adapt_shift = 4 + log2(taps/4)` (4 at 4 taps, 5 at 8, 6 at 16, 7 at 32).

+### 5.3 LMS reset interval (seekability)

-The predictor runs
+The predictor runs sequentially over each channel, carrying state across blocks.
+To bound a
-sequentially over the whole channel; a decoder seeking backward must replay from block 0
-(state is carried across blocks).
+backward seek, the encoder re-initializes the predictor to its starting state every
+`header.lms_reset_blocks` blocks (i.e. at every time-block index that is a multiple of
+`lms_reset_blocks`, = every `lms_reset_blocks × BLOCK_SAMPLES` samples). `lms_reset_blocks = 0`
+means no periodic reset (one segment over the whole channel — the predictor is re-initialized
+only at block 0).
+The encoder default is 8 (≈ 64K samples per segment), which costs ≈1 % size
+versus no reset.

+A decoder must re-initialize the predictor at the same boundaries.
+Seeking to block `n` then
+only needs to replay from the nearest boundary `floor(n / lms_reset_blocks) × lms_reset_blocks`
+(at most `lms_reset_blocks` blocks) instead of from block 0.
+Combined with the block-offset
+index (§2.5), the seek is O(1) lookup + a bounded replay.
+The reset is transparent to the
+bitstream layout — only the residual values differ at segment starts.

 ---